 The P-FIB and DB-FIB methods differ from each other in their ion sources and etching speed.
 P-FIB uses Xe ion plasma and etches at higher speed; therefore it can run over larger areas (greater than 100um).
 P-FIB probe current is 1.3 μA.
 DB-FIB probe current is 65nA.
 P-FIB is capable of running over large areas at 20 times faster than DB-FIB.

 The CP is chiefly used on a specimen with different material hardness, void, or softness… The cross-section plane can be larger than the FIB plane.
 The specimen size is much smaller than mechanical preparation.
 The maximum size of the specimen is 11(W) 10mm (D) 2mm (H).

-optical microscopy failure analysis • ic decapsulation service • Counterfeit Component Authenticity • Parallel Lapping • Energy Dispersive X-Ray Spectroscopy • Focused Ion Beam • i-v curve analysis • Photoemission microscopy failure analysis • Scanning Acoustic Microscopy • IC Scanning Electron Microscope services • Secondary Ion Mass Spectrometry • IC X-Ray services
+optical microscopy failure analysis • ic decapsulation service • Counterfeit Component Authenticity • Parallel Lapping • Energy Dispersive X-Ray Spectroscopy • Focused Ion Beam • i-v curve analysis • Photoemission microscopy failure analysis • Scanning Acoustic Microscopy • electron microscope services • Secondary Ion Mass Spectrometry • IC X-Ray services